 At The Busy Bee, your busy little bee can roll, jump, hop, climb, slide, and burn off the crazies every day of the week.
 Admission includes all-day play, so you can leave for lunch or a nap, and return in the afternoon to play some more.
-On weekdays from 3:30–5pm, the Happy Hour (and a half) special is $10 + tax for all children.
+Monday–Thursday from 3:30–5pm, the Happy Hour (and a half) special is $12 + tax for all children.

 Clown Around – Flanders

-$8 per one-hour session, $12 per two-hour session; $9 Wednesday Toddler Time; $12 and $8 per sibling special on Thursdays (cash only)
+$8 per one-hour session, $12 per two-hour session; $10 Toddler Time on the first Tuesday of every month (cash or Venmo only)

 This jungle-themed play zone has been a family favorite for years.
 Always clean and bright, Clown Around offers a soft-play baby and toddler zone as well as a three-story play structure with slides, ropes, nets, and obstacles.
 There is plenty of seating for parents and a snack room as well.
 Plus, they have free Wi-Fi.